NZ’s Carbon Trading and Net-Zero Goal

-To respond to the challenges of climate change and the Paris Agreement, New Zealand has enacted the Zero-Carbon bill in November 2019, which would serve as a framework to reduce greenhouse gas emission including methane and achieve net-zero emissions by 2050, and for the government to create policies on climate adaptation and mitigation (Climate change response, n.d.).
+To respond to the challenges of climate change and the Paris Agreement, New Zealand enacted the Zero-Carbon Bill in November 2019.
+This bill would serve as a framework to reduce greenhouse gas emissions, including methane, and achieve net-zero emissions by 2050.
+The government would also create policies on climate adaptation and mitigation (Climate change response, n.d.).

 How NZ would reach net-zero emissions